About National Core Indicators

 The NCI program is also recognized as a uniquely valuable source of information about individuals with developmental disabilities receiving services across a large sample of states.
 The NCI database includes randomly-selected representative samples by state, with 39 states planning to contribute data this year.
 Efforts to analyze the mulit-state datasets have been supported by the Centers for Medicare and Medicaid Services (CMS), the Administration on Intellectual and Developmental Disabilities (AIDD), and the National Institute on Disability and Rehabilitation Research (NIDRR).
 Results of these analyses have been published in both national and international peer-reviewed journals and presented at research conferences around the world.
 The Adult Consumer Survey tool has been adapted and administered in other countries, including England and Australia.

-The face-to face portion of the ACS is conducted in person with the person receiving services; Section I can only be answered by the individual.
+The face-to face portion of the IPS is conducted in person with the person receiving services; Section I can only be answered by the individual.
 No proxy responses are permitted.
 Section II may be completed by a proxy if the interviewer determines the individual receiving services cannot answer for him or herself.

 The Adult Family Survey (AFS) is mailed to families who have an adult family member (age 18 and over) with I/DD living in their family's home.
 The family member with I/DD must be receiving at least one service from the state DD agency, in addition to case management.